fastify/fastify/docs/Guides/Migration-Guide-V3.md

 ### Changed preParsing hook behavior ([#2286](https://github.com/fastify/fastify/pull/2286))

-From Fastify v3, the behavior of the `preParsing` hook will change slightly in order to support request payload manipulation.
+From Fastify v3, the behavior of the `preParsing` hook will change slightly to support request payload manipulation.

 The hook now takes an additional argument, `payload`, and therefore the new hook signature is `fn(request, reply, payload, done)` or `async fn(request, reply,